abicorios/lamp_vagrant/README.md

 The website is accessible by the [http://localhost:8080](http://localhost:8080), and the PhpMyAdmin is accessible by the [http://localhost:8080/phpmyadmin](http://localhost:8080/phpmyadmin).
 MySQL admin user is `root` with the password `123456` (it is not secure, but it is not important, because it is accessible only locally).

+You can disable the virtual machine by the `vagrant halt`, and next time you can enable it by the `vagrant up`.

 # Web development
 At the Windows the git-bash tool can be useful, it appears by an installation of the git.
 At the Linux the usual bash terminal is good.